i-adarsh/terraform-gcp/README.txt

 3. How to run the Terraform Script (Video 06:05 - 06:45)?
 =======================================================================

-    • Unzip the dunnHumby.zip, open the terminal and go inside our main module folder (cd Dunnhumby/main/) and here type the command:
+    • Unzip the devops.zip, open the terminal and go inside our main module folder (cd devops/main/) and here type the command:

         CMD: terraform init